Joint Modeling of Biomarker Cascades Along An Unobserved Disease Progression with Differentiate Covariate Effects: An Application in Alzheimer's Disease: Methodology

-We propose a system for biomarker monitoring based on the predicted underlying disease status and our biomarker model.
-The goal is to detect potential biomarker values that are worse than expected, such as a particular area shown in MRI or a particular cognitive function, that appear to be worse than patients with similar underlying disease.
-The monitoring of biomarkers complements the one-dimensional information given in the predicted AD progressions, in that it reflects the multi-faceted view of AD progression as discussed in \cite{sperling2011toward} and potentially signaling the start of accelerated worsening of the underlying disease.
+For a time point $t_0$ where biomarkers are measured, we may be interested in the distribution of biomarker values among individuals with the same underlying disease status and covariate values.
+This can serve as a monitoring tool to detect potential biomarkers that appear to have deteriorated beyond the ``regular'' range in the population with the same disease and covariate profiles.
+For example, a particular area shown on MRI or in a particular cognitive function may appear to be worse than participants with similar covariates and underlying disease.
+Since AD progression is a multi-faceted process as discussed in \cite{sperling2011toward}, this biomarker monitoring tool complements the one-dimensional information given in the predicted AD progressions, by potentially revealing a domain worth special attention or signaling the start of accelerated worsening of the underlying disease.

-Suppose that we are given biomarker and covariate information at $t_0$, and we predict the underlying AD disease progression to be the conditional expectation denoted by $d_0$.
-At the time of visit where covariates and some biomarkers are observed, we are interested in the distribution of biomarker values conditional on the disease risk score $d_0$ and the observed covariate profile, and where the observed biomarkers fall within that distribution.
-We have similar research interest in understanding biomarker distribution given covariate profile and some appropriately chosen underlying AD disease progression at a future time point ($t_1$).
-For these future time points, we specifically consider the extrapolated AD disease progression following the aging trajectory, calculated as $\widetilde d(t_1) = d_0 + \big\{ \bz(t_1)-\bz(t_0) \big\}^{\T}\widehat\balpha$.
+For a future time point $t_1$ where no data is yet observed, we may be interested in predicting biomarker values under extrapolated AD disease progression described in (\ref{eq:model-underlyingD}), calculated as $\widetilde d(t_1) = d_0 + \big\{ \bz(t_1)-\bz(t_0) \big\}^{\T}\widehat\balpha$, or under other disease progression status of interest.
+For example, we may be interested in evaluating the plausible future levels of participant's cognitive function, to facilitate appropriate treatment and care plans.